Monograph [Note: comments are very much welcome!]

 Building on the rich philosophical literature on causation, this monograph (superseding Chapters 4 & 5 of my doctoral dissertation and the Proc.
 LSA-98 paper below) offers a new formal semantics account of how natural languages encode causality, challenging the oversimplified, monolithic CAUSE operator common in previous research.
 Using Teochew (Southern Min) periphrastic causatives as a case study, it demonstrates how (i.) causal (in)directness (temporal, spatial, and participant-related), (ii.) deterministic vs. probabilistic causation, (iii.) benefactive vs. adversative causation, and (iv.) permissive causation can be systematically modeled within a unified Modal Semantics framework paired with Event Semantics.
 It concludes by comparing such an approach with the Causal Models analysis, and by proposing a causal ontology intended as a blueprint for future cross-linguistic studies of linguistic causation.

 Luo, Zhuosi & Li, Haoze. (under contract). (eds.)
 New Perspectives on Chinese Formal Semantics.
 Routledge.
+With forewords by Paul Portner, Haihua Pan, and Yuan Shen (which we are deeply honored to include).

-Papers [Note: *=corresponding author; name followed by ^ = student collaborator; feel free to email me for a copy -- comments are very much welcome!]
+Papers [Note: name followed by ^ = student collaborator; *=corresponding author; feel free to email me for a copy -- comments are very much welcome!]

 Liu, Siming^ & Luo, Zhuosi*. (to appear).
 A-movement of non-nominals: Investigating Mandarin VP-fronting.